-Proposal: The Board of Directors proposes that Rodger Novak, M.D., be re-elected to the Board of Directors for a one-year term ending at the closing of the 2018 annual general meeting.
+Proposal: The Board of Directors proposes that Rodger Novak, M.D., be re-elected to the Board of Directors as member and Chairman for a one-year term ending at the closing of the 2019 annual general meeting.

 For biographical information and qualifications of Dr. Novak, please refer to "Board of Directors Corporate Governance-Election of Directors" on page 7.